matsengrp/phippery/docs/examples.rst

 Further, you may want to know more detail about one of the annotation columns at a time.
-The :program:`about-feature` will give you a useful description of the feature level distributions (categorical or numeric features), as well as a few example queries for help indexing the dataset by this annotation feature.
+The :program:`about-feature` will give you a useful description of the feature level distributions (categorical or numeric features), as well as a few example queries for help indexing the dataset by this annotation feature (we talk more about queries in the :ref:`next example <sec_neg_binom>`).
 Let's take a look at our
 `reads mapped <http://www.htslib.org/doc/samtools-stats.html>`_
 annotation feature: